I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Beatrice Deer, illustrated by DJ Herron

 An atmospheric retelling of a traditional Inuit story from celebrated singer-songwriter Beatrice Deer.
 Published by Inhabit Media, 2019.
+Designed by Danny Christopher.

 “The story of a divide that cannot be bridged will leave readers with much to ponder. ” —Kirkus Reviews